Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 {\textbf{\underline{Calibration dataset.}}} We sampled either 12.5 or 25\% from the dataset of the subject left out.
 If the subject left out had both labels, then 25\% of the data were sampled, where exactly 12.5\% were from each class.
 However, many subjects only had one label, so for those subjects, 12.5\% of their data was sampled.
 To handle the imbalance, the same amount of the other class label were taken from the remaining 28 subjects' data.
 Instead of random sampling, we took the top $k$-nearest neighbors that were closest to the subject left out's distribution since the goal of the calibration set was to bridge the distribution shift for each individual subject.

-The subject left out's sampled data was projected into a PCA space of 16 components and averaged into a centroid.
-Next, each of the other label data from the remaining subjects was projected into PCA space and kNN was run to find the data that were closest to the centroid by Euclidean distance. $K$ was the same as 12.5\% of the subject left out's data.
+The subject left out's sampled data were \RevisionText{used to fit} a \RevisionText{whitened} PCA space of 16 components\RevisionText{.
+Each sampled data was projected to this space then} averaged into a centroid.
+Next, each of the other label data from the remaining subjects was projected into PCA space and kNN was run to find \RevisionText{and retrieve} the data that were closest to the centroid by Euclidean distance. $K$ was the same as 12.5\% of the subject left out's data.
 Together, this formed the calibration dataset.

 The remaining test subject's data were used as a test set.
 The validation set was formed by taking 20\% of each class from the calibration dataset.
 Since each subject had about 330 data samples, about 40 for each class label were sampled for calibration.
 If the test subject only had one label, then about 40 of the other label was taken from the other subjects for a total of 80 data samples, of which approximately 16 were used as validation.